gacallea/cardanoRelatedStuff/SCRIPTS.md

         --problems                              5000                check for serious problems (e.g: stuck) in #N lines of logs
         --issues                                5000                check for WARN|ERRO issues in #N lines of logs

-        --bstrap-time                                               calculate how long the bootstrap took (NOT WORKING PROPERLY ATM)
-        --node-stats                                                show the pool NODE stats
+        --bstrap-time                                               calculate how long the bootstrap took --node-stats                                                show the pool NODE stats
         --pool-stats                                                show the pool POOL stats
         --net-stats                                                 show the pool NETWORK stats